gicentre/elm-vegalite/docs/changeNotes.md

 _Major changes are the use of expression parameters (limited form of Vega signals) and a new unified parameter/selection model for interaction.
 Both reflect changes introduced with the major release of Vega-Lite 5._

-### TODO

-Do we need to add projection fit function?

 ### V4.0 Breaking Changes

 - **New parameter type**: `prClipAngle` now accepts a normal numeric value rather than a `Maybe`.
 To indicate antimeridian cutting supply a 0 rather than `Nothing`.